ClusterHQ/flocker/docs/index.rst

     </div>
     <div style="clear:both;"></div>

-Configuration details for each of the backends can be found in the :ref:`Configuring the Nodes and Storage Backends<agent-yml>` topic.

 .. note:: If you wish to use a storage device that is not supported by Flocker or an existing plugin, you can implement this support yourself.
           For more information, see :ref:`contribute-flocker-driver`.

 .. _storage section of our About Flocker: https://clusterhq.com/flocker/introduction/#storage-options

-.. end-body

 .. toctree::
    :maxdepth: 2